wirelesspt/hexchat/README.md

 https://en.wikipedia.org/wiki/Off-the-Record_Messaging

 This script will install/update hexchat and or otr automatically .It is made for gnu debian linux based distros like mint & ubuntu.
-It is meant to run as regular user with sudo permitions.
+It is meant to run as regular user with sudo permissions.
 If you are running debian based without sudo this script will fail.

 # To install, type: